 Fair Isaac Corporation (FICO) Score:

-Created by the Fair Isaac Corporation, FICO is the first credit score representing a person’s ability to repay a loan.
+Created by the Fair Isaac Corporation, FICO is the first credit score, it represents a person’s ability to repay a Loan.

 Line of Credit Agreement:

 A legally-binding document which details the terms and conditions of a Line of Credit.